moodleulpgc/moodle35ulpgc/theme/adaptable/README.txt

 News Ticker
 -----------
 From version 1.3 the news ticker do not need to create an unordered list.
-Just add paragraphs using <p> tags
+Just add paragraphs using <p> tags:

 <p>Configure all the theme colours</p>
 <p>Use any Google Font for the content, headings and site title</p>